-Based on these terms, the Company has determined that the 2013 Warrants and the 2014 Warrants (together, the "Warrants") qualify as derivatives and, as such, are presented as derivative warrant liability on the consolidated balance sheets and recorded at fair value each reporting period.
-The fair value of the Warrants was estimated to be \$2.9 million and \$7.2 million as of September 30, 2014 and December 31, 2013, respectively.
-The decrease in the estimated fair value of the Warrants represents an unrealized gain which has been recorded as a gain from the change in fair value of derivative warrant liability in the consolidated statements of operations.
+Warrants being exercised divided by the market price less (ii) the number of shares into which such 2015 Series B Warrants would then be exercised on a cash basis.
+The Series B Warrants expired on August 3, 2015.
+Based on these terms, the Company has determined that the 2013 Warrants, the 2014 Warrants, and the 2015 Warrants (together, the "Warrants") qualify as derivatives and, as such, are presented as derivative warrant liability on the consolidated balance sheets and recorded at fair value each reporting period.
+The fair value of the Warrants was estimated to be \$3.4 million and \$3.1 million as of September 30, 2015 and December 31, 2014, respectively.
+The increase in the estimated fair value of the Warrants represents an unrealized loss which has been recorded as a loss from the change in fair value of derivative warrant liability in the consolidated statements of operations.